solarbirdy/import-dreamwidth/README.md

 Post formatting is preserved.

-Link to original post is preserved in new-post metadata
+Link back to the original post on Dreamwidth is preserved in the new posts' metadata.

 **ISSUES:**

 oh god so many

+It absolutely assumes linux.
+Debian in my case.
+Don't ask for Windows help, I don't have it.

 The Dreamwidth user tag is not well preserved.
 Neither is the Livejournal user tag, so LJ names may disappear from text.